jamesarbrown/Beolab-3500-Squeezebox/Replacement Speaker/README.md

+## Replacing the B&O Original Speakers with Alternative
 This section was implmented as during my investigations one of my speakers was damaged and the coil scratching.

 The bracket detailed in here is to accept a Visatron FRS8 speaker 8Ohm 30watt.
 The B&O speaker is 3.25" which is very odd and forms part of the plastics.
 This speaker is 3".